Bamyani1/Clinical-Copilot/README.md

 2. Confirm deterministic case data updates every third transcript entry and that the summary page matches fixture outputs.
 3. Toggle each scenario shortcut and verify `MockSTT` finishes playback without drift, even when the tab is backgrounded.
 4. Inspect `localStorage` – only `locale`, `caseData`, and `soapNote` keys should exist (`visit-store` namespace).
-5. Simulate `prefers-reduced-motion` / low-power mode – the ambient layer should fall back to the CSS gradient without console errors.
-6. Validate the 404 page renders with a working “Go home” link.
+5. Validate the 404 page renders with a working “Go home” link.

 ## Architecture & Key Paths